Supplements That Can Help You Sleep Better in Perimenopause

 SupplementCost/MonthDoses Per ContainerCost/DoseBreakeven (vs. prescription sleep meds)

-Surprise savings: Buying magnesium glycinate powder in bulk cuts costs to $0.12/dose but requires precise measuring.
+Surprise savings: Buying magnesium glycinate powder check price on Amazon in bulk cuts costs to $0.12/dose but requires precise measuring.
 A milligram scale ($15) pays for itself in 4 months.

 Hidden costs: Products with proprietary blends (like “Sleep Complex 500mg”) make cost comparisons impossible—we prioritized transparent labeling.
 Watch for “other ingredients” like magnesium stearate that can reach 30% of capsule weight.

-Insurance loopholes: Some FSA/HSA plans cover certified therapeutic-grade supplements with a doctor’s note.
+Insurance loopholes: Some FSA/HSA plans cover certified therapeutic-grade supplements check price on Amazon with a doctor’s note.
 Pure Encapsulations and Thorne often qualify.

 Alternatives and refills